 Gabrielle has experience treating people who have insomnia and parasomnia disorders, specifically night terrors, nightmares, and bedwetting.
 She works with a wide age range, from toddlers to the elderly.
 In her experience, these sleep disorders are often comorbid with Post Traumatic Stress Disorder.

 Gabrielle has had extensive experience working with couples of all ages on improving their relationships.
-She also enjoys working with single individuals on tapping into their own needs, identifying red flags when it comes to dating, and attracting healthy partners.
-At this point in her career, she is focused on assisting those who have experienced a previous sexual assault recover and reconnect with their loving partners.
+She also enjoys working with individuals on tapping into their own needs, identifying red flags when it comes to dating, and attracting healthy partners.
+She has really enjoyed assisting those who have experienced a previous sexual assault recover and reconnect with their loving partners.

 Throughout her time in the mental health field, Gabrielle has assisted adults in co-parenting after a divorce, processing divorce with children, and maintaining appropriate boundaries after a divorce.
 Gabrielle has also worked with children individually after a divorce has occurred, helping them express their emotions, processing their understanding of the situation, and easing into the shifted family dynamic.